yuewang-sf/yuewang-cuhk.github.io/index.md

 ---

 # About Me
-I am an applied scientist at Salesforce Research.
+I am a research scientist at Salesforce Research.
 Prior to that, I obtained my Ph.D. degree at [The Chinese University of Hong Kong](http://www.cuhk.edu.hk), under the supervision of [Prof. Michael R. Lyu](https://www.cse.cuhk.edu.hk/lyu/) and [Prof. Irwin King](https://www.cse.cuhk.edu.hk/irwin.king/).
+I have rich research experience in both academia and industry with top-tier AI publications at NeurIPS, ACL, EMNLP, NAACL, IJCAI, and ICASSP and working experience at leading AI research labs such as Microsoft Research, Tencent AI, Amazon AWS AI, and Salesforce Research.
-My research interest focuses on *natural language processing* applications (e.g., social media analysis) and its intersections with *programming language processing* (e.g., code pretrained models) and *computer vision* (e.g., visual dialog).
+My research interest focuses on language model pretraining for code (CodeT5 & CodeRL), multimodal learning (e.g., visual dialog) and natural language processing applications (e.g., social media analysis).
+My passion is developing intelligent software solutions to improve programmers' productivity in the Salesforce ecosystem and beyond.

 See my [Google scholar](https://scholar.google.com/citations?user=iyxbtcEAAAAJ&hl=en) for more details.
 My Email: [wangyue2714@gmail.com](mailto:wangyue2714@gmail.com).

 ## Research Interests
-* In general: Deep Learning, Machine Learning, Natural Language Processing, Computer Vision
+* In general: Deep Learning, Machine Learning for Code, Natural Language Processing, Multimodal Learning
+* **Programming Language Processing**: Code Understanding and Generation, Language Model Pretraining for Code
+* **Multimodal Learning**: Vision-Language Pretraining, Visual Dialog, Cross-media Understanding
 * **Social Media Analysis**: Hashtag Annotation, Keyphrase Generation
-* **Vision and Language Understanding**: Visual Dialog, Vision-Language Pretraining, Cross-media Understanding
-* **Programming Language Processing**: Code Completion, Programming Language Pre-training

 ## Recent News
+* **Nov 27 - Dec 01, 2022**, I will be attending NeurIPS 2022 in person in New Orleans, the USA
+* **Oct 2022**, our CodeRL paper has been accepted by NeurIPS 2022, and CodeT5-DLR has been accepted by EMNLP-findings 2022
 * **Aug 2021**, our CodeT5 paper has been accepted by EMNLP 2021!
 * **April 2021**, research work during Amazon AI internship has been accepted by NAACL 2021 and ICASSP 2021
-* **Jan 2021**, join Salesforce Research Asia as an Applied Scientist
+* **Jan 2021**, join Salesforce Research Asia as a Research Scientist
 * **01/12/2020**, I have passed my PHD oral thesis defense!
 The presentation slide is released at [here](https://yuewang-cuhk.github.io/file/thesis_slide_Yue_final_resize.pdf)
 * **24/11/2020**, our cross-media keyphrase prediction (CMKP) code has been released at [here](https://github.com/yuewang-cuhk/CMKP)
 * **08/10/2020**, our VD-BERT code has been released at [here](https://github.com/salesforce/VD-BERT)